 A local policeman certified on a piece of paper with two pictures that both of them depicted the same individual: Me.
 He received a reprimand, and I got a piece of paper that amongst other accomplishments, got me out of Poland.
 Bureaucrats possess a very dangerous combination of tons of power with a lack of insights.

-Monika: What are the current issues on the transgender advocacy agenda in Norway?
+Monika: What are the key transgender advocacy issues in Norway today?

 Esben Esther: The health care offers to transgifted in Norway have been far away from ideal.
 Only one institution lead by a totally non-empathic psychiatrist rules over the fate of those who experience themselves as transsexuals.